WBTN INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That WEBTOON Entertainment, Inc. Investors With Substantial Losses Have Opportunity T...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-13, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against WEBTOON Entertainment, Inc. (“Webtoon” or“the Company”) (NASDAQ: WBTN) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against WEBTOON Entertainment, Inc. ("Webtoon" or "the Company") (NASDAQ: WBTN ) and certain of its officers.

 Class Definition